-Students are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our relationships and sex education and computing programmes.
+Students are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our [relationships education / relationships and sex education - delete as applicable] and computing programmes.
 Teaching covers the following in relation to the sharing of nudes and semi-nudes:

 - What it is

 - How it is most likely to be encountered

 - The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment.

-- Issues of legality. - The risk of damage to people's feelings and reputation.
+- Issues of legality.

+- The risk of damage to people's feelings and reputation.